Who Can Vote?

 Online application - Will be available on this website Tuesday, September 4, 2018.

 Students residing in another municipality for school

 As outlined in the Municipal Elections Act, a person may have residences and vote in two local municipalities at the same time, in the same election, if:

 (a) The person lives in one of the local municipalities in order to attend an educational institution, but not with the intention of changing their permanent lodging place; and

 (b) The person’s permanent lodging place is in the other local municipality, 2009, c.33, Sched.
 21, s.8 (3).

 For eligible voters, voting on Election Day or at an advance vote day will be easy, and results will arrive quickly after the close of polls on Voting Day.
 Here is how it works:

-Identification Required: Identification will be required at the polling station to verify identity and qualifying address.
+Identification Required: Identification will be required at the voting station to verify your identity and qualifying address.
 To see what constitutes valid identification, see Identification Rules for Voting.

 - When you arrive at the voting station, you will receive your paper ballot in a privacy folder from the Deputy Returning Officer according to your school support (showing on the voters’ list) and be directed to a voting booth to mark your ballot.